thuld/CrmFetchKit/README.md

 In case the provided samples in this section are not sufficient, please review the [integration tests](https://github.com/thuld/CrmFetchKit/blob/master/test/spec/integrationSpec.js).

 ## GetById
-Instead of create a fetchxml query for a very simple query, this method should be used to load an records based on the id.
+Instead of creating an fetchxml query for a very simple query, this method could be used to load an records based on the id.

 ````javascript
 var accountid = '06887701-2642-4a53-99ba-c24ce1a5688b',